-When an initial creation is made in 3D form, copyright ceases to apply and one or more of the design rights arises.
 It is possible to have an unregistered UK design right, a registered UK design right, an unregistered European design right or a registered European design right.
 Choosing which design right is correct for your needs can be complicated.
 We seek to make the process as easy as possible and to undertake any relevant registrations for you.

 Again assignment and management of portfolios and licensing specific designs for commercial exploitation are areas where we have a great deal of experience.

 When an idea results in a new product or process it may be possible to register this as a patent.
 Few bright ideas can earn anything for their creator if they are not exploited.
 It is rare that a formula or process can be kept secret and still generate income.
 If you are able to obtain a patent you obtain an exclusive right over the creation and can exploit this yourself or licensee to others for a royalty.